Behavioral health providers, who have augmented their clinical practice with Oxevision, have reported:

 (p < 0.001)

-2 Reductions denote the relative percentage change, which was calculated to compare the rate of change from the pre to the post go-live period on intervention and control wards.
+2 Reductions denote the relative percentage change, which was calculated to compare the rate of change from the pre to the post go-live period on intervention and control units.

 3 Bedroom incidents include those occurring in ensuite bathrooms.

-Ndebele, F., et al. (2022).
+Ndebele, F., et al. (2023).
 Non-contact health monitoring to support acute care in mental health.
-Manuscript submitted for publication.
+Journal of Mental Health.
+Advance online publication.

 Reductions in 1:1 observations, time taken to complete night-time safety checks and incidents, and associated cost savings